botify-labs/simpleflow/docs/src/development.md

 Requirements
 ------------

-- Python 2.6.x or 2.7.x
+- CPython 2.7 or 3.6 (recommended)
-- Python 3.x compatibility is NOT guaranteed for now: https://github.com/botify-labs/simpleflow/issues/87
+- Pypy 2.5+

+NB about Pypy: all tests pass but some parts of the deciders may not work ; Pypy support is mostly for activity workers where you need the performance boost.

 Development environment